harikirank/ETL-pipeline-to-load-daily-flights-data-into-Redshift/README.md

     ![Data Ingested into Redshift](./Images_Watermarked/48%20Data%20Successfully%20ingested%20into%20the%20redshfit%20data%20warehouse.png?raw=true)

 49. **Analytics on Delayed Flights**
-    - Displaying analytics results on count of flights delayed by at least one hour, demonstrating the data processing and analysis capabilities.
+    - Querying the data to display the count of flights.
     ![Analytics on Delayed Flights](./Images_Watermarked/49%20Number%20of%20flights%20delayed%20by%20atleast%201hr.png?raw=true)

 # Potential Next Steps